 Woods’ Ryder Cup chances depend on 3 tournaments

-SOUTHPORT, England (AP) — Ryder Cup captain Tom Watson says that Tiger Woods will be on the U.S. team if he’s healthy and playing well.
+SOUTHPORT, England (AP) — Ryder Cup captain Tom Watson says Tiger Woods will be on the U.S. team if he’s healthy and playing well.

 But what if he’s healthy and not playing at all?

 Woods is at No. 209 in the FedEx Cup and needs to get to No. 125 to qualify for the playoffs.
-This next month of three tournaments — the British Open, Bridgestone Invitational and PGA Championship — ultimately will decide if he’s in Gleneagles for the Ryder Cup the last weekend in September.
+This next month of three tournaments — the British Open, Bridgestone Invitational and U.S. PGA Championship — ultimately will decide if he’s in Gleneagles for the Ryder Cup in the last weekend in September.